Sector Development Archives - ISO-BEA

 • Producer fees – maximum of 10% of the total budget, when applying for production training.

-Please note, additional costs may be eligible for funding via this funding program.
 If you are unsure if your proposed costs are eligible, please contact [email protected].

 Ineligible Expenses